How do PostgreSQL advisory locks work

-An explicit advisory lock will block any explicit or shared advisory lock on the same lock key.
+An exclusive advisory lock will block any exclusive or shared advisory lock on the same lock key.

 Shared advisory locks

-A shared advisory lock will block any explicit advisory lock on the same lock key while still allowing other shared advisory locks to be acquired for the same lock key.
+A shared advisory lock will block any exclusive advisory lock on the same lock key while still allowing other shared advisory locks to be acquired for the same lock key.